 If you don’t have your own item, you can get something at the show.
 The guests have items on their tables, and the autograph is generally included in the price.
 There are many vendors at the show that will have items related to the guests as well.

 —Can I take photos with the guests?

-You can take a picture with the celebrities in most cases.
+You can take a picture with the celebrities in most cases, but there is usually a fee.
 Some guests will take a picture at their table for no extra charge as long as you buy an autograph.
-Some guests charge extra to take a picture.
+Most guests charge extra to take a picture.
 Some guests will only do professional photo ops, which are sold separately and done in a separate room.
 None of this is decided by the convention.
-Also, guests generally don’t take pictures for free.
-If you had flash bulbs going off in your eyes over and over all day for three days, you wouldn’t do it for free either.

 —What are professional photo ops?